 Late Middle Ages carp

 By the 1200s, carp were being ‘farmed’ in Europe.
 Fry were being taken from their native rivers and stocked into fishponds.
 In 1258, entrepreneurial fish rearer Count Thiabut V of Champagne stocked huge numbers of carp fry into his ponds at Igny-le-Jard in France.
 By the early 1300s, large scale production of carp using in-stream ponds and straw as an artificial spawning substrate were in use.
 In 1367 the Barons of Rosenberg in Wittingau, Bohemia, began breeding carp and transporting them throughout central Europe – especially to Czechoslovakia, Germany, Austria and Poland (where the popularity for eating carp remains to this day).
 The operation was huge, with circa 30,000 acres of carp ponds in use.
-Whilst no written or archaeological evidence exists, it is likely that carp were introduced to Britain at this time.
-(To be clear, all carp imported to Britain would have been domesticated/cultivated by fish farmers.
-Thus the true wild carp has never been present in the UK.)
+It is likely that carp were introduced to Britain at this time (probably in the 1400s) but to be clear: all carp imported to Britain would have been domesticated/cultivated by fish farmers.
+Thus the true wild carp has never been present in the UK.

 By the late 1500s carp were well established in Britain.
 They spread further in the 1600s and 1700s due to the trend for wealthy landowners to build lakes on their estates and stock them with fish.
 (Carp were gifted between these landowners.)
 Estate records of the time reveal that these carp were streamlined (up to 33 inches long) and grew to approximately 15lb.
 The trend for estate lakes fell out of fashion in the 1800s, as did the British appetite for eating carp.
 (Britain, being an island, had a ready supply of low-cost sea fish which were deemed to be more palatable.)
 Consequently, carp imports and fish farming slowed whereas they accelerated in mainland Europe.
 This is why some wild carp enthusiasts (wrongly) think that the oldest strains of feral carp exist in Britain.
-Whilst the island may have missed out on two hundred years of carp-farming activity, giving its strains ample time to revert to a wild-like form, there are waters in mainland Europe that were stocked long before carp were introduced to Britain.
+It was only in the late 1800s, and especially from the 1920s onward, that modern strains of ‘king’ carp were introduced to the UK.
+So the island may have missed out on two hundred years of carp-farming activity, giving its strains ample time to revert to a wild-like form.
+However, there are waters in mainland Europe that were stocked long before carp were introduced to Britain.

 Once freed from the selective breeding regime of the fish farmer, carp revert to a wild-like form through successive generations of breeding (and in-breeding) in the wild.
 They become smaller and leaner, with fins that appear disproportionately large for their body.
 Their barbules, often their mouths, become smaller, and their heads may take on a bluntish look.
 Ultimately their offspring will be fully scaled (no large or partial mirror scaling) and to a casual observer they may look like a genuine wild carp.
 But they are not wild carp; they are feral carp.
 The tell-tale giveaway is that all feral carp have a notch behind the head where the shoulders start.
 (The true wild carp has no notch, the transition from head to shoulders is perfectly smooth.)